-- U Turns on when you turn on the computer, and blinks when the computer is in a power management mode. - Turns on when the computer reads or writes data. - NOTICE: To avoid loss of data, never turn off the computer while the light is flashing. - Turns on steadily or blinks to indicate battery charge status. - Turns on when wireless networking is enabled.
-To enable or disable wireless networking, press <Fn><F2>.
+- (1) Turns on when you turn on the computer, and blinks when the computer is in a power management mode. - 9 Turns on when the computer reads or writes data. - NOTICE: To avoid loss of data, never turn off the computer while the | light is flashing. - 囝 Turns on steadily or blinks to indicate battery charge status.